35 Classic Airfoil Theory

 Effects of Camber

 The effects of camber on the airfoil pressure distribution are shown in the second figure below.
 Camber is a form of geometric curvature, and positive camber increases the effective angle of attack of the flow relative to the chord line.
 Camber also alters the pressure distribution along the chord.
-It is evident that even small increases in camber reduce the adverse pressure gradient on the upper surface near the trailing edge.
+Even small increases in camber reduce the adverse pressure gradient on the upper surface near the trailing edge.
 This is an essential effect because a milder adverse pressure gradient helps to keep the flow attached to the airfoil at higher angles of attack.
 In this regard, camber plays a significant role, as cambered airfoils typically exhibit better aerodynamic performance than symmetric ones.
 Camber also softens the pressure gradient on the lower surface, which becomes more gradual with increasing camber.
 Although the lower surface contributes relatively little to the overall aerodynamic characteristics and boundary layer development, a milder gradient there delays the growth of the boundary layer.
 It thus helps reduce the pressure (form) drag on the airfoil section.

 Trailing-Edge Pressure Coefficient

-At the trailing-edge cusp of a conformal-mapped Joukowski airfoil, the theoretical value of the pressure coefficient is set by the Kutta condition, which ensures that the flow leaves the trailing edge smoothly with a finite velocity and so without a pressure jump.
-In this case, the trailing edge is not a stagnation point.
-Recall that the Joukowski mapping is defined as
+At the trailing-edge cusp of a conformal-mapped Joukowsky airfoil, the theoretical value of the pressure coefficient is set by the Kutta condition, which ensures that the flow leaves the trailing edge smoothly with a finite velocity and so without a pressure jump.
+In this case, the trailing edge is not a stagnation point, i.e.,

 The cusp occurs at the trailing edge where , which gives

-The flow velocity in the physical -plane is given by the chain rule, i.e.,
+The flow velocity in the physical -plane is

 At the trailing edge, , so to avoid a singularity in